bredele/mood/Readme.md

 ## API

-Create a state machine and add optional transitions :
+Create a state machine with an initial state and add optional transitions :

 ```js
 var machine = states('open', transitions);